wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

         // failed to verify signature
         return
     }
-    // opeartion is parsed and verify case .failure(let error):
+    // operation is parsed and verify case .failure(let error):
     // failed to parse.
-See error for more info.
+See the error for more info.
 }
 ```

 ### Authorizing Scanned QR Operation

 <!-- begin box info -->
-An offline operation needs to be __always__ approved with __2-factor scheme__ (password or biometry).
+An offline operation needs to be __always__ approved with __a 2-factor scheme__ (password or biometry).
 <!-- end -->

 <!-- begin box info -->
 Each offline operation created on the server has an __URI ID__ to define its purpose and configuration.
-The default value used here is `/operation/authorize/offline` and can be modified with the `uriId` parameter in the `authrorize` method.
+The default value used here is `/operation/authorize/offline` and can be modified with the `uriId` parameter in the `authorize` method.
 <!-- end -->

 #### With Password